3 Idiots: Legacy

+In 2023, Time Out ranked it 13th on its list of the "100 Best Bollywood Movies."
+The film is also considered among the best films made on friendship.
+Film Companion added Omi Vaidya's character, in its "50 Memorable Bollywood Characters" list.

 Social impact

 The film had a social impact on attitudes to education in Asia, including education in India.
 The overwhelming success and impact in Indian society led to many authors and analysts to take a case study on the film and the message portrayed.
 It was also noted for the "realistic portrayal and depiction of universities, colleges and students".
 According to Jason Mecchi of Midstory, the film "may have even played a role in the recent reorganization of the Indian education system, designed to reduce tedium and allow children to grow in multiple fields of study, rather than those that conform to a narrow idea of success."

 The film has had a similar social impact on education in other Asian countries, including education in China.
 Chinese universities were "even prescribing the film in their coursework as a kind of stress-relief in their classrooms.
 The movie has served as a question bank for many local, family, zonal and national quizzes."
 At the ninth edition of Chennai International Film Festival held in December 2011, Naichi Ho, the director of Taipei Economic and Cultural Centre in New Delhi expressed about the phenomenal success of 3 Idiots, saying "Five years ago no one in Taiwan watched Indian movies.
 The education system in our country is the same as in India.
 Every parent wants their children to go to the best school and there is a lot of pressure on the kids.
 So it's a hit among youngsters there".

 The unmanned aerial vehicle (drone) featured in the film was developed by Ankit Mehta, Rahul Singh and Ashish Bhat.
 This led to them receiving a $20 million contract to manufacture drones for the Indian Army.
 The Nitesh Tiwari directorial Chhichhore (2019) has a resemblance to this film.